BrainonSilicon/hello_pm/README.md

 * Supporting Files: Code of Conduct, Contribution Guidelines, and other resources that support a collaborative and reproducible project environment.

+💡 If you are exploring this repo outside of a workshop
+---
+* **⚠️You will need to be added as a collaborator to this repo and the project boards to complete the exercises** Please reach out to me if you would like to be added (you can open an issue and @brainonsilicon).
+* Please go through the slides to get an overview of what Projects are and how they work together, then have a play around in the project boards that have been set up in this repo.
+* These are the exercises that are done in the workshop:
+  * Adding an existing Issue to an existing Milestones from the Issues tab
+  * Creating a new Milestone
+  * Adding a new View to a project board
+  * Adding Issues to a Project using the Project board
+  * Adding Issues to a Project from within the Issue
+  * Creating a new Issue from the Project board
+  * Adding a new Status field and tagging Issues with it
+  * Creating a new Project
+  * Organizing the view of your new Project

 ✨ Reusing Materials
 ---
 This repository has been set up by Sophia Batchelor to support the work of Open Research Communities and Research Community Managers.